 - » Learning Styles: The Cognitive Side of Content Johnny Holland – It’s all about interaction » Blog Archive

-We learn through our verbal, visual, and kinesthetic senses, and our memories are encoded in these different formats.
+We learn through our verbal, mind visual, apoplexy and kinesthetic senses, and our memories are encoded in these different formats.
 Each of us likely favors one style of learning over the others, but pithy, concrete text coupled with informative images is a potent content cocktail for people of all learning styles.